omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 Give your category a **name** to be displayed to the public.
 This will appear at the top of the Faceted Browse page if it is the only category, and appear in the selection menu on the page if there are multiple categories.
 This is the only required field in this section.

 Use the **search query** interface to set the pool of resources that users will browse.
-The "Edit" button opens a drawer on the right hand side of the browser window which works exactly like [advanced search forms](../search.md#item-advanced-search) for items, media, and item sets.
-The "Advanced edit" button allows you to input a query string.
 You can leave the query blank to include all of the site's resources of that type.
+The "Edit" button opens a drawer on the right of the window which works exactly like [advanced search forms](../search.md#item-advanced-search) for items, media, and item sets.
+The "Advanced edit" button allows you to input a query string manually.

 You can set a **default sorting** method to use when a site visitor starts to browse using this category.
 This will apply to the default list of resources, or to the [FB table you have customized with columns](#columns).
 The dropdown menu will show "Created" and "Title" at first, but will update to reflect the columns you customize further down the page.
 You will need to save your columns settings and return to this page to see this menu updated.
 Note that you cannot set a default sort by an Item Set column.